A developer with 20+ years of experience proficient in backend development, specialized in scalability and DevOps.

-My trusty Atari 1040ST had been with me during University, and I had used it to do lots of amazing graphs and papers using GFA Basic and a desktop publishing system called Calamus.
-I also learned 68000 assembler, which is a great experience when you want to optimize a program to its last consequences.
+My trusty Atari 1040ST was with me during University, and I had used it to do lots of amazing graphs and papers using GFA Basic and a desktop publishing system called Calamus.
+I also learned 68000 assembler.
 Being in control of every processor cycle is lots of fun!
-But it was already feeling its age in 1996.
-So I got hold of an amazing Apple PowerMac 7500, and used it to learn Pascal, Perl and C. I even got to learn a bit of C++ and even some Objective-C (back when it was not fashionable).

-The next step was to teach young talent, something I have been doing (and enjoying) since 2000 when I was sent to Morocco to train new programmers for IECISA.
+I have been teaching (and enjoying it) since 2000 when I was sent to Morocco to train new programmers for IECISA.

 Other Useful Info

 Here are some other bits you may find interesting.

 I have used many dev environments including IDEs such as NetBeans or Eclipse.
-Right now I use a minimalistic environment which consists of a Bash console and the
+For many years now I have used a minimalistic environment which consists of a Bash console and the

 vim editor.
 (If you use

 ed you are allowed to question the "minimalistic" bit.)
-This allows me to be as productive in a remote SSH connection as locally, which may not be saying much, but there it is.
+This allows me to be as productive in a remote SSH connection as locally.

 My OS of choice is Debian, and my desktop is XFCE.
-Ubuntu for servers is nice too, and Mac laptops are great machines with a Unix console.
+Ubuntu for servers is nice too, and any laptop with a Unix console can be useful.